k98kurz/tapescript/docs.md

-Read the next byte from the tape, interpreting as an unsigned int; read that many bytes from tape as cache key; count how many values exist at that point in the cache and place that int onto the queue.
+Read the next byte from the tape, interpreting as an unsigned int; read that many bytes from tape as cache key; count how many values exist at that point in the cache and place that int onto the stack.

 Aliases:
 - READ_CACHE_SIZE
+- OP_RCZ
+- RCZ

+## OP_READ_CACHE_STACK - 12 - x0C

+Pull a value from the stack as a cache key; put those values from the cache onto the stack.

+Aliases:
+- READ_CACHE_STACK
 - OP_RCS
 - RCS

-## OP_READ_CACHE_Q - 12 - x0C
+## OP_READ_CACHE_STACK_SIZE - 13 - x0D

-Pull a value from the queue as a cache key; put those values from the cache onto the queue.
+Pull a value from the stack as a cache key; count the number of values in the cache at that key; put the result onto the stack as a signed int.

 Aliases:
-- READ_CACHE_Q
-- OP_RCQ
-- RCQ

-## OP_READ_CACHE_Q_SIZE - 13 - x0D

-Pull a value from the queue as a cache key; count the number of values in the cache at that key; put the result onto the queue as a signed int.

-Aliases:
-- READ_CACHE_Q_SIZE
+- READ_CACHE_STACK_SIZE
-- OP_RCQS
+- OP_RCSZ
-- RCQS
+- RCSZ

 ## OP_ADD_INTS - 14 - x0E

-Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the queue, interpreting them as signed ints; add them together;
+Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the stack, interpreting them as signed ints; add them together;
-put the result back onto the queue.
+put the result back onto the stack.

 Aliases:
 - ADD_INTS
+- OP_ADD
+- ADD

 ## OP_SUBTRACT_INTS - 15 - x0F

-Read the next byte from the tape, interpreting as uint count; pull that many values from the queue, interpreting them as signed ints; subtract count-1 of them from the first one; put the result onto the queue.
+Read the next byte from the tape, interpreting as uint count; pull that many values from the stack, interpreting them as signed ints; subtract count-1 of them from the first one; put the result onto the stack.

 Aliases:
 - SUBTRACT_INTS
+- OP_SUB
+- SUB

 ## OP_MULT_INTS - 16 - x10

-Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the queue, interpreting them as signed ints; multiply them together; put the result back onto the queue.
+Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the stack, interpreting them as signed ints; multiply them together; put the result back onto the stack.

 Aliases:
 - MULT_INTS
+- OP_MULT
+- MULT

 ## OP_DIV_INT - 17 - x11

 Read the next byte from the tape, interpreting as an unsigned int; read that many bytes from the tape, interpreting as a signed int divisor (denominator);
-pull a value from the queue, interpreting as a signed int dividend (numerator);
+pull a value from the stack, interpreting as a signed int dividend (numerator);
-divide the dividend by the divisor; put the result onto the queue.
+divide the dividend by the divisor; put the result onto the stack.

 Aliases:
 - DIV_INT

 ## OP_DIV_INTS - 18 - x12

-Pull two values from the queue, interpreting as signed ints; divide the first by the second; put the result onto the queue.
+Pull two values from the stack, interpreting as signed ints; divide the first by the second; put the result onto the stack.

 Aliases:
 - DIV_INTS
+- OP_DIV
+- DIV

 ## OP_MOD_INT - 19 - x13

-Read the next byte from the tape, interpreting as an unsigned int; read that many bytes from the tape, interpreting as a signed int divisor; pull a value from the queue, interpreting as a signed int dividend; perform integer modulus: dividend % divisor; put the result onto the queue.
+Read the next byte from the tape, interpreting as an unsigned int; read that many bytes from the tape, interpreting as a signed int divisor; pull a value from the stack, interpreting as a signed int dividend; perform integer modulus: dividend % divisor; put the result onto the stack.

 Aliases:
 - MOD_INT

 ## OP_MOD_INTS - 20 - x14

-Pull two values from the queue, interpreting as signed ints; perform integer
+Pull two values from the stack, interpreting as signed ints; perform integer
-modulus: first % second; put the result onto the queue.
+modulus: first % second; put the result onto the stack.

 Aliases:
 - MOD_INTS
+- OP_MOD
+- MOD

 ## OP_ADD_FLOATS - 21 - x15

-Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the queue, interpreting them as floats; add them together; put the result back onto the queue.
+Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the stack, interpreting them as floats; add them together; put the result back onto the stack.

 Aliases:
 - ADD_FLOATS